Catalyst Immersive

 As a Fellow, you'll have opportunities to:

-• Enhance Your Competitiveness: Refine your grant-seeking skills through advanced workshops and targeted support in the Catalyst Academy.
+• Continue to refine your grant-seeking skills through advanced workshops and targeted training in the Catalyst Academy.

-• Build Your Toolkit: Access a wide range of resources to support your research from proposal submission through project execution.
+• Access a wide range of resources to develop your research idea from proposal submission through project execution.

-• Strengthen Networks: Connect with program officers and build key relationships with potential funding agencies.
+• Grow your networks through continued events to connect with program officers and build key relationships with potential funding agencies.

-• Collaborate & Innovate: Foster new connections with faculty across campus to stimulate new research ideas and launch interdisciplinary projects.
+• Create new connections with faculty across campus to stimulate new research ideas and launch interdisciplinary projects.

 Program Timeline and Commitment